MariaLundgren/CO-OP-Game-Review/README.md

 - Selected game title
     - Navbar (described under navbar)
     - The selected game title page contains a card with an image of the selected game title and all the information avalible on that title.
     - If the user are a registred user that are logged in to their account there is also a add review button on the game title where the user can add their own review to that specific game title.
     - Underneath the game title all the reviews to that specific game title are presented.
+If the review are created by the session user option for editing or the deleting the review are presented.
+    - When clicking on the delete button for a review a modal appears to make sure the user wants to delete item.
 - Log In page
     - Navbar (described under navbar)
     - The log in page contains a field for filling in your username and password and a button to log in to your account as a registered user.